romain-delbec/alto-merger/README.md

 - `CSV_FILE_PATH`: path to the manual transcription file
 - `ALTO_DIR_PATH`: path to the directory containing the ALTO files you wish to match to
+- `OUTPUT_DIR_PATH`: path to the directory containing where you want the updated alto files saved to

 ### Structure of the csv file